awslabs/aws-encryption-sdk-specification/tenets.md

 This alignment goes beyond just the inter-operability of the message format.
-We document the ESDK as a single library.
+We document the AWS Encryption SDK (ESDK) as a single library.
 We want to be able to describe how the ESDK works independently of the implementation.
 Clever or unique features in an implementation